alexitheodore/dbAPI_example_app/README.md

 This is a simple demonstration of a PostgreSQL-based "dbAPI" implementation.
 It is a structured framework for formalizing the database as an API server by funneling client activity through stored procedures.

 These "delegate functions" are the singular avenue for all database requests (reading, writing and executing), accepting structured requests and returning structured, reliable responses.
-In doing so, the entire data model is abstracted from the main application
+In doing so, the entire data model is abstracted from the main application.

 In order for a proper and full implementation, only the following conditions must be met: